msisto/storyboard/README.md

 ### Timeline management

 Frames shown in the timeline represent your demo flow.
-To remove a frame from the timeline without deleting it (e.g. a utility or reference board), select it and toggle **Timeline → Hidden** in the inspector.
+To remove a frame from the timeline without deleting it (e.g. a utility or reference frame), select it and toggle **Timeline → Hidden** in the inspector.
 Hidden frames stay on the canvas but don't appear in the timeline strip.

 ### JSX export